hannah-hwang/reading-notes/read02.md

 ***The Command Line*** or terminal is a text based interface in which you enter commands adn receive feedback in text form.

-  -within the terminal, there is a shell shows how the terminal will behave and look after running it
+  -within the terminal, there is a shell that shows how the terminal will behave and look after running it

 Shortcuts:
 - pwd - shows where you are
 - ls (list)
 - ns - shows a list with more information
 - cd → name of where i want to go

+☺︎☺︎☺︎